Can engineers work remotely? Certain engineers can, while others would find it impossible. The decision comes down to 2 questions.

-There are so many types of engineers.
-And, with each field of engineering, some engineers can and cannot work remotely.
+Many types of engineers exist.
+Then with each field of engineering, some engineers can and cannot work remotely.

-For most engineers though, several days out of a week you probably can.
+For most engineers though, several days a week you can probably work remotely.

-Here are some engineering job type examples, where you can easily work remotely:
+Here are some engineering job type examples, where you can work remotely:

-#1 Design work: if your office has everything stored on a network, you can VPN in.
-Then you’ll have access to everything on your company’s servers.
+#1 Design work: if your office stores everything on a network, you can use a VPN.
+You’ll then have access to all data on your company’s servers.

-So, you can easily do both drafting and design work without any issues.
+So, you can seamlessly do design work at home.

-#2 Customer support: most all customer support related jobs you can do remotely.
+#2 Customer support: most all customer support jobs can be remote.
 Because you do most of your communication via email or phone.

-It’s only when you need to do onsite customer support, that you can’t do remote work.
-But a lot of times, the engineer who does this work can work from home until they’re called upon.
+It’s only when you do onsite customer support, you can’t work remotely.
+But a lot of times, the engineer who provides this support can work from home until they’re called upon.